NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 ## Purpose

-Cloudflare believes that openness and transparency are intrinsic to the delivery of our service, and is dedicated to establishing the trust of our customers and of the Internet community at large.
-Cloudflare operates a global network which impacts the lives and prosperity of hundreds of millions of people, and we are therefore extremely mindful of that responsibility.
+Khulnasoft believes that openness and transparency are intrinsic to the delivery of our service, and is dedicated to establishing the trust of our customers and of the Internet community at large.
+Khulnasoft operates a global network which impacts the lives and prosperity of hundreds of millions of people, and we are therefore extremely mindful of that responsibility.

-This Standard Operating Procedure (SOP) defines how Cloudflare deals with all incidents and problems impacting its production environment and the ways in which Cloudflare communicates the nature and impact of these incidents to Enterprise customers, both planned and unplanned, regardless of severity.
+This Standard Operating Procedure (SOP) defines how Khulnasoft deals with all incidents and problems impacting its production environment and the ways in which Khulnasoft communicates the nature and impact of these incidents to Enterprise customers, both planned and unplanned, regardless of severity.
 This procedure specifies how these efforts are uniformly followed in order to

 -   maximize environment uptime,
 -   minimize client impact,